dai-shi/react-suspense-fetch/README.md

 [![size](https://img.shields.io/bundlephobia/minzip/react-suspense-fetch)](https://bundlephobia.com/result?p=react-suspense-fetch)
 [![discord](https://img.shields.io/discord/627656437971288081)](https://discord.gg/MrQdmzd)

-A primitive library for React Suspense Render-as-You-Fetch
+A primitive library for React Suspense for Data Fetching

 ## Introduction

-The new [Render-as-You-Fetch](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) pattern is mind-blowing.
-So far, only Relay implemented that pattern for GraphQL.
-This library aims at implementing that pattern for REST APIs.

-This is an experimental library.
-Here's the list of design decisions:

-*   No React Hooks interface
-*   No global cache
-*   Primitive API for libraries
+React 18 comes with Suspense (sort of), but Suspense for Data Fetching is left for data frameworks.
+The goal of this library is to provide a thin API to allow Suspense For Data Fetching without richer frameworks.

+Project status: Experimental.
+API should mostly be good, but we need to establish its usage.

 ## Install